-Designing a kitchen in any home can be a challenge, but planning a farmhouse kitchen for a period home needs careful thought to ensure the tone, style and colours are just right.
-The relaxed country style of farmhouse kitchens translates well to homes of many styles and locations: use these farmhouse kitchen design ideas as inspiration for creating your farmhouse kitchen successfully.
+Designing a kitchen in any home can be a challenge, but planning a farmhouse kitchen for a period home needs careful thought to ensure the tone, style and colours align perfectly.
+The relaxed country feel of farmhouse kitchens translates well to homes of all eras and locations: use these farmhouse kitchen ideas as inspiration when creating your own farmhouse style kitchen successfully.